eddiejessup/porc/source/index.md

 # Collections

 Collections are a grouping of the JSON objects you will store and query.
-Collections are anaologous tables in a relational database or buckets in S3.
+Collections are analogous to tables in a relational database or buckets in S3.

 ## Delete